awslabs/graphstorm/docs/source/api/references/graphstorm.dataloading.rst

 graphstorm.dataloading
 ==========================

-    GraphStorm dataloading module includes a set of graph DataSets and DataLoaders for different graph machine learning tasks.
+    GraphStorm dataloading module includes a unified graph Data and a set of different DataLoaders for different graph machine learning tasks.

-    If users would like to customize DataLoaders, please extend those classes in the :ref:`Base DataLoaders <basedataloaders>` section and customize their abstract methods.
+    If users would like to customize DataLoaders, please extend those dataloader base classes in the **Base DataLoaders** section and customize their abstract methods.

 .. currentmodule:: graphstorm.dataloading

-.. _basedataloaders:

 Base DataLoaders
 -------------------